 BSSBasicRateSet.
 This setting is a series of rates that are advertised to other wireless devices as defined in IEEE 802.11 specifications, so they know which data rates the Access Point can support.
 One of the rates is picked from the list for transmitting control frames, broadcast/multicast frames, or ACK frames.
-To support both 802.11g devices, use the Default (Mixed mode) setting so that frames can be decoded by all devices.
+To support both 802.11b & 802.11g devices, use the Default (Mixed mode) setting so that frames can be decoded by all devices.
 To support 802.11g devices only, use the All (G-only mode) setting to achieve higher frame rates.
 For regular data frames, the transmission rate is configured through the Tx Rate Limiting on the Wireless - VLAN & QoS tab.

 Power Output.
+You can adjust the output power of the Access Point to get the appropriate coverage for your wireless network.
 Select the level you need for your environment.
 If you are not sure of which setting to choose, then keep the default setting, 100%.